workfloworchestrator/orchestrator-core/docs/workshops/beginner/database-migration.md

 database and the registered products.
 In most cases this command will be able to detect all changes, but in more complex situations it will ask the user for additional input to create the correct migration.
-For new products it will also ask for user friendly descriptions for the products, product blocks, resource types and fixed inputs, as well as information that is not defined in the domain models like product and product block types and tags, and values for the fixed inputs to differentiate the products of the same product type.
+For new products it will also ask for user-friendly descriptions for the products, product blocks, resource types and fixed inputs, as well as information that is not defined in the domain models like product and product block tags, and values for the fixed inputs to differentiate the products of the same product type.

 Create the migration with the following command, have a look at the overview